Top 20 Delicious Korean Food You Should Try

-Sundae is mainly stuffed with vermicelli and vegetables, barley, and some other special ingredients.
+Sundae is mainly stuffed with vermicelli and vegetables, barley, and special ingredients.
 You can find this dish in many places in South Korea, from luxury restaurants to street corner trolleys.

 Hweori Gamja (Tornado potato)

-If you are a fan of fried foods, you should definitely try Hweori Gamja (Tornado potato).
+If you are a fan of fried foods, you should try Hweori Gamja (Tornado potato).

 Each piece of potato is evenly thin, crunchy, and beautifully shaped with a tornado shape that will satisfy your taste buds.